exemplar-codes/react-web-template/README.md

 ## Tools

 1. [Tailwind](https://tailwindcss.com/) - added node package to project, so sorting of classes works.
-Install prettier (to activate sorting) and tailwind (intellisense) on vscode.
+Install prettier (to activate sorting) and tailwind official extension (for intellisense) on vscode.
+2. Scss - installed node package.
+The tailwind vscode extension gives highlighting support for Tailwind stuff in scss files.